axze-az/cftal/README.md

 ### Build and test

-During the build a number of test programs are build in ./test and a pdf containing some documentation is created in ./doc.
+During the build a number of test programs are built in ./test and a pdf is created in ./doc containing some documentation.

 ## License